Skip to content

 Fairtrade rice

-When looking for ethical options, we recommend firstly ensuring that the brand scores on our table for Fairtrade compliance.
+When looking for ethical food brands and sustainable food shopping options, we recommend firstly ensuring that the brand scores on our table for Fairtrade compliance.
+The Fairtrade Foundation is the UK’s leading Fairtrade certification body, and its mark is one of the most reliable indicators that workers in developing countries have been paid fairly and treated with dignity.
 With so many crops grown abroad, the supply chain and workers involved can get long.
 Standards go unchecked, particularly with rice.
-Checking that it is definitely Fairtrade rice that you’re buying.
-Faitrade farms are monitored to promote fair working conditions.
+Check that it is definitely Fairtrade rice that you are buying.
+Fairtrade farms are monitored to promote fair working conditions.

 Vegan pasta